When Should You Use a Braided Fishing Line?

 Due to its very high resistance to abrasion and UV radiation, it lasts longer than the rest.

-Moreover, manufacturers vouch for it being 15 times more resistant to abrasion than the steel wire.
+Moreover, manufacturers vouch for its 15 times more abrasion-resistant properties than steel wire.
 Yes, you heard it right!

 No Stretch

 Braided fishing lines exhibit little to no stretch.
-This sounds like a problem, I know, but if you know how to set the drag on reels, it shouldn’t cause any trouble.
-Once again, you need practice.
+I know this sounds like a problem, but if you know how to set the drag on reels, it shouldn’t cause any trouble.
+Once again, it would help if you had practice.

 You can feel the fish bite instantly due to the stiffness.
 However, since these lines are very strong, the fish bite won’t break them.